What Is G6PD, Causes, Treatment, Precautions?

 Q: Is G6PD deficiency dangerous?

-A: G6PD itself isn’t dangerous when managed properly.
-The danger comes from severe hemolytic episodes, which can be prevented by avoiding triggers.
-With awareness, children with G6PD lead normal, healthy lives.
+A: G6PD is usually well controlled when managed properly.
+The main risk comes from severe hemolytic episodes, which can largely be prevented by avoiding triggers.
+A severe episode can occasionally be serious and need urgent hospital care, so know the warning signs (deepening jaundice, dark urine, marked pallor, breathlessness).
+With awareness, most children with G6PD lead healthy, active lives.

 Q: Can children with G6PD receive vaccinations?